On C-class equations: Acknowledgements

 \section{Acknowledgements}

 The first and third authors were respectively supported by projects P27072-N25 and M1884-N35 of the Austrian Science Fund (FWF).
-D.T. was also supported by the University of Troms\o.
+D.T. was also supported by the Troms\o{} Research Foundation.